fibini/Portfolio-project/README.md

 - Hat tip to anyone whose code was used
 - Inspiration
-- special thanks to Darik, who help me
+- special thanks to Darik and Frederick who help me

 ## 📝 License